 One of the improvements I really appreciate in the latest version of Clicker is the inclusion of realistic children's voices for the speech feedback...
 Particularly for children with autism, that's had a significant effect on them wanting to use Clicker.

-In our networking with other schools where our teachers go out with Clicker on a laptop, we’ve found that they’ve got Clicker 5 on one computer or laptop, and we always tell them that it’s worth paying for the upgrade, that we will come and sit with them to show how it easy it is, or we’ll invite them into Talbot to show them how easy it is.
+In our networking with other schools where our teachers go out with Clicker on a laptop, we’ve found that they’ve got a previous version of Clicker on one computer or laptop, and we always tell them that it’s worth paying for the upgrade, that we will come and sit with them to show how it easy it is, or we’ll invite them into Talbot to show them how easy it is.
 We tell them that it will make their lives so much easier, and that it will have a significant impact on any child’s literacy and engagement levels, whether they’ve got additional needs or not.
 Once they’ve seen it in action, they’re convinced!